abalone0204/Cloud-Computing-Concepts/week2/02-gossip-the-gossip-protocol.md

 - Push: Once you have message, start gossiping about it.

-- Pull: Periodically poll a few randomly selected processes for new multicast message you din't receive.
+- Pull: Periodically poll a few randomly selected processes for new multicast message which didn't receive.

 - Hybrid: Mix both.